cgsmith/camera-pi/README.md

 The `cameras.json` file contains **channel**, **type**, and **ip**.
 Only **ip** and **type** are required.
 The **type** field can either be `exterior` or `interior`.
 Channel doesn't do anything but can be used as a reference for you.

+## Testing

+For testing, at the moment, I just comment out the GPIO lines and run my tests by changing the booleans to test the cameras.
+The most common problem I encountered when testing was if the cameras are on a different subnet and the lengthy password preventing the API call to fire.